Welcome to the BPS

-You can find our syllabus for the year under the Meetings section, or download a PDF.
+You can find our syllabus for the year under the Meetings section.
 Prospective members are welcome to attend a meeting free of charge before (hopefully) deciding to join us.

 Our members have a wide range of photographic interests, experience, and equipment.
 You can see examples of our photography in the Gallery section.
 We look forward to meeting you!

 - Written by TomH

 Well our third print competition evening, with two trophies for all-rounders, certainly brought out a fine group of entries on 20th February - and a remarkable result!

 First to be decide was the HM Storey Salver for the title of Monchrome All-Rounder with seven sets of four images submitted.
 Don Crabtree was a clear winner with 75 points for his images 'Gareth', Low Tide on the East Coast near Hunstanton', 'Medieval Idiots, St George's Day 2013' and 'Detail of Window and Table, Boling Hall, Bradford', scoring 20 points each for the last two mentioned.
 Steve Swiszczowski with 69 points was second followed by Rais Hasan in third place with 67.